oppia/creator-documentation/docs/reviewers/translations.rst

    *Fig. 2*

-3. The left side text-box contains the original text in English and the right side text-box contains the translated text.
+3. The left side text box contains the original text in English and the right side text box contains the translated text.
 Check if the translation is gramatically correct and conveys the same meaning as the original text.
 Please follow :ref:`the guidelines <reviewguidelines>`.
 4. If you do not want to review, click on the |closebtn| button to close the modal.
-5. If the translation is correct, click on |acceptandreviewnextbtn| button approve it and review the next translation.
-Adding a review message is not mandatory for while accepting a translation.
+5. If the translation is correct, click on the |acceptandreviewnextbtn| button to approve it and review the next translation.
+Adding a review message is not mandatory when accepting a translation.
-6. If the translation is not correct, type a review message in the text-box with the label 'Review message' explaining the reason for rejection, possible improvements and suggestions.
+6. If the translation is not correct, type a review message in the text box with the label 'Review message' explaining the reason for rejection and any possible improvements and suggestions.
 This message would be visible to the translator.
 Note that you cannot reject a translation without a review message.
 Click on the |rejectandreviewnextbtn| button to continue reviewing other translations.

 .. figure:: /images/better-translation.png
    :alt: Review Message